ckan/ckan/doc/plugins.rst

 .. tip ::

-   This example is based on real code used to implement the ``ckanext-disqus`` plugin to add commenting to packages.
+   This example is based on real code used to implement the ``ckanext-disqus`` plugin to add commenting to datasets.
 You can see the latest version of this code at http://bitbucket.org/okfn/ckanext-disqus/src/tip/ckanext/plugins/disqus/__init__.py.

 First we set up logging and some helpers we'll need from Genshi to transfer the stream: